-District 2 County Commissioner: I was not in office the year audited but will work with the other elected officials to ensure the county gains an understanding of requirements for the program and implement internal control procedures to ensure compliance with all requirements.
+District 2 County Commissioner: I was not in office the year audited, but I will work with the other elected officials to Implement a system of internal controls to ensure compliance with grant requirements.

-District 3 County Commissioner: As elected officials, we will implement internal controls to ensure compliance for this one-time type of grant.
+District 3 County Commissioner: The elected officials will establish sub-recipient monitoring procedures to remain compliant with all requirements for this type of program.